aws-samples/amazon-omics-tutorials/utils/cdk/omx-ecr-helper/README.md

 }
 ```

-Then create and run your workflow using Amazon Omics.
+Then create and run your workflow using AWS HealthOmics.

 ## How it works